 As the saying goes…it’s “Better late than never, but never late is better”

 We are currently preparing for our next set of attendance and punctuality rewards for this half term and look forward to seeing as many students as possible at our next VIP golden ticket event in a couple of weeks’ time.
 Every minute, of every day matters – “Be In To Win”!

 This week Mrs Rachel Read is stepping down from her role as Head of Year 8 but will continue as a teacher of English until the end of the year.
 I would like to take this opportunity to thank Mrs Read for all she has done to support this year group.
 Mrs Turpin continues to provide pastoral support to the year group and Mrs George and Ms Bramble will share responsibilities for the year group until the end of term.

-Have a great weekend.
+Have a wonderful weekend

 Welcome to Ormiston Denes Academy, north Lowestoft’s secondary school and the first choice academy for the majority of families in the local area.
 We offer a rigorous, traditional curriculum; supplemented by a broad choice from creative and performing arts, technology, and sport; all personalised to the strengths of individual students.
 Read more…

 IMPORTANT INFORMATION FOR YEAR 9 PARENTS/ CARERS – WEDNESDAY 30TH MARCH 2022 Unfortunately, due to high levels of staff absence, we’ve made the reluctant decision to close the school to Year 9 today (Wednesday 30th March).
 These students can access all lessons on Google Classroom.
 More info on remote learning can be found at http://www.ormistondenes.co.uk/ […]